uuk0/PyBytecodeManipulator/README.md

 - standard library inlining (if enabled)
 - specialization of methods based on arguments, e.g. constant arguments (when already resolved before, requires one of above options)
 - branch elimination when jumping on a constant (TODO: also if condition can be inferred ahead-of-time, see specialization)
-- local variable elimination
+- local variable elimination (TODO: add more cases)

 # Currently Limitations

 - Line Numbers get mixed up, we need some way to assign meaningful line numbers
-- With python 3.11 (?), exception table exists, and this breaks our current concept of one big flow diagram, as exception handling code might exist outside the default flow
+- With python 3.11, exception table exists, and this breaks our current concept of one big flow diagram, as exception handling code might exist outside the default flow
+- Also python 3.11 introduces CACHE-s for instructions, which will require some work in order to work
 - During optimization, a lot of stuff is being recomputed each optimisation pass, we need to cache that drastically
-- Method inlining is not working properly and needs a lot more testing
+- Method inlining is not working properly and needs a lot more testing (WIP)
 - If the exact type is known at optimisation time (e.g. object creation via class call, or type annotation), we can try to inline method accesses for further optimisation
 - Python 3.12 will likely break how certain operations are stored in instructions, combing opcodes-without-args into a single